-2.2 X-ray CT and image processing
+145 2.2 X-ray CT and image processing

-X-ray μ CT scans were made after 0, 2, 5, 10, and 19 FTCs of both, control, and FTC subjected samples to track the cumulative soil structure alteration.
-Imaging was done with an industrial X-ray μ CT device (X-Tek Systems Ltd; XT H 225, Nikon Metrology, Belgium).
-The 250 cm3 samples were scanned for 47 min using a 0.7 mm copper filter at 150 kV, 310 μ A, resulting in 2000 projections (0.708 s per projections).
-A voxel resolution of 48 μ m was achieved at an 8 bit greyscale resolution in the reconstructed tomogram.
-The energy settings of the subsamples were 125 kV and 95 μ A without a filter, and a spatial resolution of 10 μ m was achieved.
+X-ray μ CT scans were made after 0, 2, 5, 10 and 19 FTCs of both, control and FTC subjected samples, to track the cumulative soil structure alteration.
+Imaging was done with an industrial X-ray μ CT device (X-TEK XTH 225, Nikon Metrology, Belgium).
+The 250 cm3 samples were scanned for 47 min using a 0.7 mm copper filter at 150 kV, 310 μ A resulting in 2000 projections (0.708 s per projections).
+A voxel resolution of 48 μ m was achieved at an 8-bit grayscale resolution in the

+150 reconstructed tomogram.
+The energy settings of the subsamples were 125 kV and 95 μ A without a filter and a spatial resolution of 10 μ m was achieved.

-Image processing and analysis were done with the open source software packages Fiji ImageJ v1.53 (Schindelin et al., 2012) and Quantim (Vogel et al., 2010).
+Image processing and analysis were done with the open source software packages FIJI ImageJ V1.53 (Schindelin et al., 2012) and QuantIm (Vogel et al., 2010).
 The protocol mainly followed the procedure described in detail by Schlüter et al. (2016).
-First, the 250 cm3 samples were filtered with a 2D non-local means filter with a sigma of 15, as an estimate of the standard deviation of the grey value noise (Buades et al., 2011).
-Second, vertical differences in average image intensity due to uneven beam intensity were removed.
-Third, images were segmented into two classes, i.e. pore system and soil matrix, using the fuzzy c-means thresholding method (Jawahar et al., 1997; Schlüter et al., 2014).

-Total visible macroporosity, defined as the CT-derived porosity, and its vertical variability were determined as the ratio between pore voxels to the total volume of sample cylinders.
-Therefore, the same region of interest (ROI 1) with 1600 voxel in diameter and 1000 voxel in height was adjusted to the lower boundary of each sample tomogram (Fig. 1c).
-The pore size distribution (PSD) was determined for a second ROI (ROI 2; Fig. 1c) placed in the centre of the sample to avoid the contribution by an empty headspace due to the settling of repacked samples by FTCs.
-The PSD was computed by the maximum inscribed sphere method, using the local thickness method (Fig. 1d) in Fiji ImageJ.
+First, the 250 cm3 samples were filtered with a 2D non-local means filter with a sigma of 15, as an estimate of the standard in diameter and 1000 voxel in height was adjusted to the lower boundary of each sample tomogram (Fig. 1 (c)).
+The pore size distribution (PSD) was determined for a second ROI (ROI 2, Fig. 1 (c)) placed in the centre of the sample to avoid the contribution by an empty headspace due to the settling of repacked samples by FTC.
+The PSD was computed by the maximum inscribed sphere method using the Local_Thickness method (Fig. 1 (d)) in FIJI ImageJ.
 The connectivity of the pore network was described by the connection probability (Γ) and the Euler number density (χ).
-The dimensionless Γ indicator reflects the probability of two randomly chosen pore voxels to belong to the same pore cluster (Renard and Allard, 2013) and was calculated for the entire sample (ROI 1) by the following:
+The dimensionless Γ-indicator reflects the probability of two randomly chosen pore voxels to belong to the same pore cluster (Renard and Allard, 2013) and was calculated for the entire sample (ROI 1) by: